FutureMarkRwanda/BA_Notes/Networking/Wireless_Network_Configuration_Notes.md

 AP# copy running-config startup-config
 ```

-Scenario: A corporate office deploys an AP with WPA3, hidden SSID, and MAC filtering to secure employee Wi-Fi, preventing unauthorized access and eavesdropping.
+A corporate office deploys an AP with WPA3, hidden SSID, and MAC filtering to secure employee Wi-Fi, preventing unauthorized access and eavesdropping.

 ---